george-studenko/100_Days_of_ML_Code/README.md

 Here you can find a very useful [Machine Learning Glossary](https://developers.google.com/machine-learning/glossary/)

+## Day 40 : Nov 8, 2018

+**Today's Progress**: Learning more about Kalman Filters, state, motion and kinematics, Kinematics is the study of the motion of objects.
+For predicting state we can use Object Oriented Programming and Linear Algebra (vectors and matrices) to keep track of the states.
+For the kaggle competition I made sure to use only one channel in the image since they are grayscale.

+**Thoughts**: We now have all 3 sets of images to work with, Train, Dev and Test sets, and we will start training the model soon!

 ## Day 39 : Nov 7, 2018

 **Today's Progress**: Learning about Gaussian Variance, and shifting the mean, combining gaussians to get a new improved mean.
 Implemented the getitem method for the dataset to return  extra information about the images, preparing the train method.